Find Your Inner Olympian: 4 Ways to Inspire Your Workout

 Even if your team name isn’t the same as your country, it’s still an excellent source for motivation.
 Teammates are not only an automatic support system, but friendly competition.
 Last week, we witnessed one of the most intense Olympic rivalries, “Phelpte”.
 Teammates Michael Phelps and Ryan Lochte fiercely challenge each other, but leave room for congratulatory high-fives.
 Training for your next 10K with a group could help shave a couple minutes off your time and expand your social network.
 You may even find the Blake to your Bolt!

 So maybe you can’t represent your country in London, but you can proudly represent a cause you care about.
 Choose a walk or race that donates profits to a charity, and sign up with a group of friends.
-Fitness magazine compiled a great list of causes and corresponding events, so take a look!

 Leave the world records to the Olympians, and work towards a personal best.
 All you’ll need to borrow from the athletes in London is a dose of determination.
 Set challenging yet realistic fitness goals so you can surpass them.
 If you want to improve overall upper-body strength, separating your goals into measurable categories (such as number of consecutive push-ups and pull-ups) will help keep you on track and let you easily quantify improvement.
 Or head to the track to see how your 100 meter dash time compares to those of the pros, and strive to get faster over the next month.
 Once you break a personal record, set the bar even higher!